Outlining The California OTS’ 2021 Highway Safety Plan

 • Speeding

-• In 2018, there were 857 bicyclists killed in a traffic accident in the United States.
+• In 2018, there were 857 bicyclists killed in traffic accidents in the United States.

 Countermeasures to improve pedestrian and bicycle safety include education for law enforcement.